scalikejdbc/scalikejdbc-async/README.md

-## scalikejdbc-async
+## ScalikeJDBC-Async

+### ScalikeJDBC Extension: Non-blocking APIs in the JDBC way

-ScalikeJDBC Async provides non-blocking APIs to talk with RDBMS.
-This library is built with postgrsql-async and mysql-async by @mauricio.
+ScalikeJDBC-Async provides non-blocking APIs to talk with PostgreSQL and MySQL in the JDBC way.

+This library is built with postgrsql-async and mysql-async, incredible works by @mauricio.

 ### Supported RDBMS

-We never release without passing all the unit tests with the following RDBMS.

 - PostgreSQL
 - MySQL

-### Usage
+### Dependencies

 Add `scalikejdbc-async` to your dependencies.